BSc (Hons) Agriculture (Professional Placement Year)

 Work placement

-In the third year, you will complete a 12-month period in the workplace.
+In the third year, you will apply and develop your expertise and complete a 12-month period in the workplace.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will develop confidence and industry contacts for when you graduate.

 Course content